SwonGao/gazebo_ros_link_attacher/README.md

-Attach two Gazebo models with a virtual joint in a generalized grasp hack
+Attach two Gazebo models with a virtual joint
+This repo is folked from pal-robotics.

 # Build